axesup/combate/Vue-Migration-[WIP].md

   div Content...
 ```

 This setup uses [Vue.js slots](https://vuejs.org/v2/guide/components.html#Content-Distribution-with-Slots).
-Currently, it doesn't include footer and header pieces (handled by `RootVue` described later), but eventually FlatLayout will handle the entire page.
+Currently, it doesn't include footer and header pieces (handled by `RootComponent` described later), but eventually FlatLayout will handle the entire page.

-## RootView -> RootVue
+## RootView -> RootComponent

-In order to keep using the Backbone router as-is, use a RootVue as a wrapper for your component.
+In order to keep using the Backbone router as-is, use a RootComponent as a wrapper for your component.
 Give it a single root Vue component and, if needed, a vuex store module which will be dynamically added upon navigating to the page.

 Backbone: